On the depth r Bernstein projector: Statement of results

 (b) Notice that since the proof of a theorem of Waldspurger is global, for a general $r$ our proof of the stability of $E_r$ is global.
 On the other hand, when $r\in\B{N}$, we can deduce the stability of $E_r$ from that of $E_0$ (see \re{remwald}(c)), thus providing a purely local proof in this case.

-(c) Allen Moy has informed us that he has independently conjectured \rco{lie} (for integral $r$ and fields of characteristic zero), found a proof for $\G=\SL{2}$ and discovered its relation to the stability of the Bernstein projectors. \end{Emp}
+(c) Allen Moy has informed us that he has independently conjectured \rco{lie} (for large $r$ and fields of characteristic zero), found a proof for $\G=\SL{2}$ and discovered its relation to the stability of the Bernstein projectors (see \cite{Mo}). \end{Emp}

 \begin{Emp} {\bf Plan of the paper.} The paper is organized as follows.
-In Section 2 we review basic properties of the Bruhat--Tits buildings and then present in detail the construction in the split case.
-In Section 3 we recall the construction and basic properties of the Moy--Prasad filtrations, first in the split case and then in general.
-In order to make our presentation more elementary, we do not use Neron models.
+In Section 2 we review basic properties of Bruhat--Tits buildings and then present the construction in the split case.
+In Section 3 we recall the construction and basic properties of Moy--Prasad filtrations, first in the split case and then in general.
+In order to make our presentation more elementary, we do not use N\'eron models.

 In Sections 4-5 we prove the stabilization assertion needed for \rt{explicit}.
 Then, in Section 6, we complete the proof of \rt{explicit}, deduce Corollaries \ref{C:explicit}, \ref{C:formchar} and \ref{C:Av}, and prove the Lie algebra analogues (\rp{lie} and \rco{lie}).